Python Security Guide

 4. Choose Your Editor

-Both provide syntax highlighting, code completion, and Git integration—essential for managing security scripts during crisis response.
+Both provide syntax highlighting, intelligent code completion, and Git integration—features that become essential when managing security scripts during crisis response situations where every minute counts and errors cost money.

 Chapter 2: Python's Building Blocks: Variables, Spacing, and Operations